The Digital Discovery Tool

 Aggregated, anonymised reports can be generated by the organisational administrator to provide a combined view of digital skills across a particular area and to help managers identify skills gaps and opportunities for development across their team.

-The Digital Discovery Tool can be used by staff and students as a stand-alone tool, or in conjunction with role profiles (link to Role Profile page) to provide context.
+The Digital Discovery Tool can be used by staff and students as a stand-alone tool, or in conjunction with role profiles to provide context.
 For managers, it’s a great way to frame Annual Development Review (ADR) conversations around developing digital skills using common language, and individual reports can be used, with permission from the owner, to structure these conversations.

 The tool was developed by Jisc, and the questions and reports align with the six elements of digital capability in the JISC Digital Capability Framework.